alexis-moins/dot/README.md

-  restore     Restore unstaged files to their previous state list        List files from your dotfiles diff        Show diff with last commit filter      Filter files from your dotfiles commit      Commit changes cd          Navigate to your dotfiles in a new shell
+  restore     Restore unstaged files to their previous state list        List files from your dotfiles diff        Show diff with last commit idiff       Show interactive diff with last commit filter      Filter files from your dotfiles commit      Commit changes cd          Navigate to your dotfiles in a new shell add         Add files to your dotfiles

 Options:
   --help, -h